 The Roswell Artist-in-Residence Program’s interest is in strengthening the vitality of the visual art in New Mexico and has been a catalyst in broadening community understanding of contemporary art for over fifty years.

-Call for applications are now CLOSED
+Call for applications for the Residency Program are now CLOSED

 Check back in early 2020 for the next deadline